deweya/cf-to-ocp-spring-boot/rabbitmq-on-openshift/rabbitmq-server-cluster-via-customized-kubernetes-operator/README.md

 Prereqs:
-1. Make sure you are logged in as a cluster admin or else you will see the following error messages:
+1. Make sure you are logged in as a cluster admin or else you will see something like the following error messages:

 ```
 Error from server (Forbidden): error when retrieving current configuration of: